Spastic Society of Gurgaon

-Spastic Society of Gurgaon covers within its scope the programs on occupational therapy, counseling, vocational training and psychotherapy of the children with autism, cerebral palsy, intellectual disability and multiple disabilities in Haryana, India.
-It is India's first non-profit disability sector organization which was awarded ISO certification by United Kingdom Accreditation Service: United Registrar of Systems for quality of services rendered by it.
+Spastic Society of Gurgaon (SSOG) is an organization in Haryana, India that provides programs related to occupational therapy, counseling, vocational training, and psychotherapy for children with autism, cerebral palsy, intellectual disability, and multiple disabilities.
+It is India's first non-profit disability sector organization to receive ISO certification by United Kingdom Accreditation Service: United Registrar of Systems for quality of services rendered by it.

-It also works in the field of imparting counseling and psychotherapy to the parents and guardians of the disabled children.
-Mass camps are conducted for welfare of children with disabilities.
-Multiple single window services like assistance in issuance of disability certificates, NIRAMAYA cashless insurance cards, medical check ups, distribution of medicines and medical aids are rendered to disabled people in such camps.
-Being sponsored by Haryana Government it undertakes disability audits of organizations for assessing accessibility compliance by them.
+SSOG also imparts counseling and psychotherapy to the parents and guardians of disabled children.
+Mass camps are organized for the welfare of children with disabilities.
+Multiple single-window services like assistance in issuance of disability certificates; NIRAMAYA cashless insurance cards; medical check-ups; distribution of medicines; and medical aids are rendered to disabled people in such camps.
+Being sponsored by the Haryana Government, SSOG undertakes disability audits of organizations to assess their accessibility compliance.

-It was founded by Rajesh Bhola along with some eminent doctors and social workers drawn from different super specialty fields.
-Rajesh Bhola is working for the cause of persons with disabilities since 1985 and was the main person behind formation of the Society and is serving as its president.
-He completed his Post Graduation in English Literature with Linguistics from Punjab University Chandigarh.
-Later he completed his PhD in English Literature.
-He is an Indian spiritual writer known for his weekly spiritual column in Friday Gurgaon.
-Also contributes articles to Hindustan Times Inner Voice and blogs to The Speaking Tree of The Times of India.
+SSOG was founded by Rajesh Bhola in partnership with other eminent doctors and social workers drawn from multiple super specialty fields.
+Rajesh Bhola has worked in disability advocacy and accessibility since 1985 and was the main person behind formation of the Society.
+He currently serves as its president.
+Bola completed his post-graduation degree in English Literature with Linguistics from Punjab University Chandigarh.
+Later, he completed his PhD in English Literature.
+He is an Indian spiritual writer and authors a weekly spiritual column in Friday Gurgaon.
+Bola also contributes articles to Hindustan Times Inner Voice and blogs to The Speaking Tree of The Times of India.

 History

-Spastic Society of Gurgaon aims to address certain questions related to welfare of spastic children of Gurgaon, NCR and Haryana.
-People from various walks of life have joined hands to make efforts to arrange for long-term care of such children; and also to help their parents live life fully, purposefully and contentedly by bringing them closer to each other, by creating coordination between various agencies, social workers, professionals and infra-structure providers.
+Spastic Society of Gurgaon aims to address the welfare of spastic children in Gurgaon, NCR, and Haryana.
+This includes coordinating across various agencies, social works, professionals, and infrastructure providers to arrange for long-term care of such children and to help their parents live life fully, purposefully and contentedly by bringing them closer to each other, by creating coordination between various agencies, social workers, professionals and infra-structure providers.
 Efforts are also being initiated to make environment of Gurgaon, the millennium city of India, more spastic friendly.